She/They

 -Tupak Shakur, The Rose That Grew From Concrete

 Hi I’m Linsey.
-I’m an integrative, transpersonal psychotherapist currently practicing in Oakland, California.
+I’m a decolonial trauma-informed psychotherapist currently practicing in Oakland, California.

 My therapeutic practice is grounded in an informed understanding of how culture, identity, and emotional well-being intersect.
 I believe that personal growth begins by exploring and understanding oneself in relation to their community and cultural background.

-I currently hold a Bachelor’s degree in Psychology and Asian American Studies from the University of California, Davis and am pursuing a Master’s in Integral Counseling Psychology at the California Institute of Integral Studies.
+I currently hold a Bachelor’s degree in Psychology and Asian American Studies from the University of California, Davis and a Master’s in Integral Counseling Psychology at the California Institute of Integral Studies.